-This section provides a brief survey of the core storage components provided by Cloud Platform.
+This section provides a brief survey of the core storage components provided by Google Cloud.

-Cloud Platform provides two block storage types.
-Both disk types are integrated into Google Compute Engine, Cloud Platform's infrastructure-as-a-service (IaaS) product, and can be mounted to Compute Engine virtual machine (VM) instances:
+Google Cloud provides two block storage types.
+Both disk types are integrated into Compute Engine, Google Cloud's infrastructure-as-a-service (IaaS) product, and can be mounted to Compute Engine virtual machine (VM) instances: